efe-egbevwie/JsonSmith/README.md

   - Nullable or non-nullable properties
   - Save classes into separate or one file
   <br>

 ### Java
   - Records (With jackson serializer)
   - Lombok (With jackson serializer)
   - Plain types (no serialization lib)
 ### Go

 <br>

-Features:
+## Features:
 - Generate classes/types and preview them before saving
+- View JSON structure tree
+- Format/prettify JSON
 - Save generated types to your project or any folder on your computer
 - Copy all generated types or copy only the type/class you need
 - Easy configuration changes with Live preview

 <!-- Plugin description end -->

 ## Installation